nebari-dev/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you add new tests?

 ## Documentation

 <!--
   Where is this feature or API documented?

   - If docs exist:
     - Update any references, if relevant.
 This includes Guides and Nebari Internals docs.
   - If no docs exist:
     - Create a stub for documentation including bullet points for how to use the feature, code snippets (including from happy path tests), etc.
-We want to make sure content produced for Nebari is accessible, if you are making significant content contributions please address the access-centred guidelines in your content (expand section for more details).
+We want to make sure content produced for Nebari is accessible, if you are making significant content contributions please address the access-centred guidelines in your content (expand the section for more details).
 -->

 <details>